kyma-project/kyma/components/function-controller/README.md

     EOF
     ```

-## Deployment
+## Deploy the Controller

-The following `make` targets build the Function Controller image, tag it to the value of the **IMG** environment variable, and push it to the remote container registry.
+1. Use the `make` targets to build the Function Controller image, tag it to the value of the **IMG** environment variable, and push it to the remote container registry.

 ```bash
 make docker-build
 make docker-push
 ```

-After the image has been successfully pushed, deploy the Function Controller to the `serverless-system` Namespace.
+2. After the image has been successfully pushed, deploy the Function Controller to the `serverless-system` Namespace.

 ```bash
 make deploy